|Teaching method||Contact hours|

 The course activities include lectures, group work to design experiments and develop project plans, oral presentations of work plans, progress and final results and performing laboratory experiments.

-The grade mark will be based on an open book theory test during the examination week, and the project work.
+The grade mark will be based on a closed book theory test during the examination week, and on the project work.

-Both subjects must be passed with at least 5.5, and a ratio of 30:70 (theory: project) will be used for calculation of the final grade.The mark for the project work is composed of (i) performance in the lab-class (35% of total mark) and (ii) 4-pager report (35% of total mark).
+Both subjects must be passed with at least 5.5, and a ratio of 30:70 (theory: project) will be used for calculation of the final grade.The mark for the project work is composed of (i) performance in the lab-class (35% of total mark) and (ii) oral and written reports (35% of total mark).
+Grade marks for the written exam and for the practical class will remain valid for a period of 5 years.

-Lecture presentations, and related documentation, as well as project descriptions and related documentation, will be made available to students through the teaching environment blackboard.
+Lecture presentations, and related documentation, as well as project descriptions and related documentation, will be made available to students through the Learning environment@WUR.

 |Compulsory for:||MBT||Biotechnology||MSc||B: Food Biotechnology||5AF|